 Elephants can do considerable damage whether you are a farmer or learning and development professional.
 As a learning and development professional, you plant seeds of learning.
 If you do it right and nurture them, the seeds will grow into performance that your organisation can harvest for many years to come.
-So, what are these L&D elephants that might be threatening your crop?
+So, what are these learning and development elephants that might be threatening your crop?
 What stops your crop growing?
 And what ruins your crop before it can be harvested?

 I am sure you know the old biblical story about sowing seeds on stony ground.
 They won’t even germinate, let alone grow.
 If you put people through a learning initiative that is not relevant to the needs of the learner, your learning is falling on stony ground.
 If the delegate in your training room doesn’t want or need the learning on offer, they won’t absorb it or do anything with it.
 Sadly, this happens all too frequently when people are put onto a training course because they are not performing on the job, or just because ‘everyone has to do it’.
 Why are they not performing?
 Is it a lack of skills or knowledge?
 Or is it the more likely culprit which is the stage on which they are performing that is limiting their performance?
 Or some combination of the two that will never be solved by training alone?